 Prague Powder #1 is a combination of 6.25% sodium nitrite, 93.75% salt (sodium chloride) and pink dye.
 The dye is added to make it obvious that the salt has nitrites in it and may also help the resulting product retain a pink hue (it is also not the same thing as pink Himalayan salt, which does not contain nitrite).
 Prague Powder #1 is used on meats that are cured over a short time period.

-Dosage: Prague powder #1 is very effective and only small amounts are needed to cure a piece of meat.
-Recommended levels are around 1-2 teaspoons of curing salt per 5 lbs. of meat.
+Dosage: Prague powder #1 is very effective and only small amounts are needed to cure a piece of meat. *Recommended level is 1 teaspoon of curing salt per 5 lbs. of meat. (updated 10/22)

 While you may enjoy a great cigar when smoking pork belly, what I am talking about here is the other, and I would say main flavoring of great bacon - wood smoke.
 The type of smoking equipment and type of wood you use will make a difference in the end result.